 This article is written by Surbhi Jindal, a law student at Dr. B.R.
 Ambedkar National Law University, Sonipat Haryana.
 Through this article, she attempts to put forth the concept of legal research and its importance.
 She further attempts to discuss some of the effective tips to do legal research.

 Legal profession cannot move forward without research and findings.
 The main reason behind this is the dynamic nature of law.
 Legal research forms an integral part in the life of law professionals, whether they are law students, lawyers, academicians, practitioners who are interested in legal knowledge.
+Even if you are someone preparing for a career in law and trying to understand what kind of education is needed for a lawyer, legal research will come in handy.
 With the changing of society and laws every day, it becomes essential to scrutinize the pool of laws and social rules.
 The primary purpose of legal research remains to either find the lacunas in the laws, so they are made following the society’s needs or add some vastness to the subject matter of rules to make it comprehensive.

 Through this article, we shall ascertain the true meaning of research and, after that, understand the legal research.
 There exist different types of legal research.
 We shall also look at them by having a comparative analysis between them.
 Furthermore, in the last part of this article, I will share a few legal websites that can do legal research.
 Not only this, but the article will also provide you with some of the best tips to conduct effective legal research.
 So, let us get started.